GuardianUI/GuardianTest/CONTRIBUTING.md

 - For issues in the web browser, check the JavaScript console and your Network tab in your DevTools.
 - Click on any command in the Command Log where the failure occurred, this will log more information about the error to the JavaScript console.
-- Ask other guardianui users for help in our or [Discord](https://discord.gg/TkfeTpfYxx).
+- Ask other GuardianTest users for help in our or [Discord](https://discord.gg/TkfeTpfYxx).

 ### Complete the Issue Template